Optimal resetting strategies for search processes in heterogeneous environments: Model

-where we have simplified the notation by defining $F(\cdot \, ;\pm 1)=F_{\pm}(\cdot)$ for any function $F$.
 As described in the introduction, our focus is not the forward evolution but the first passage problem, which is formulated from the backward evolution in the next section.
 Nevertheless, the separation introduced in equation~\eref{eq:forward-av}, where the observable of interest is achieved from the average of the quenched contributions, each of them verifying its own equation, \emph{e.g.}~equation~\eref{eq:forward-adim} with boundary conditions~\eref{eq:abs-bc-adim} will be exploited along the rest of this work.